How to Run Paperclip on EC2 with Tailscale HTTPS

 - Type:

-t4g.large(ARM, cheaper) - Storage: 100 GB (40 GB will run out — Paperclip's toolchain and workspace need room)
+t4g.large(ARM, cheaper) - Storage: 100 GB (40 GB will run out — Paperclip's toolchain, workspace, and hourly database backups need room.
+Without backup pruning, expect ENOSPC errors within weeks.
+See Section 10.)

 Connect via EC2 Instance Connect.